Nilpotence in Group Cohomology: New results for finite groups

 \section{New results for finite $p$ groups}

 We now prove various new results about $e(P)$ when $P$ is a finite $p$--group.
 We begin with a proof of \thmref{subgroup thm}, with part of the discussion relevant for all compact Lie groups $G$.
 We will next deduce \thmref{d(P) thm} and \thmref{perm thm} assuming \thmref{monotone thm}.
-Finally we will prove \thmref{monotone thm}, which will involve an excursion into invariant theory.
+Finally we will reduce \thmref{monotone thm} to a problem in invariant theory, to be solved in the subsequent section.